 How we undertake a Room Integrity Test

 Clients are understandably nervous prior to the undertaking of an integrity test on their server room/data centre, as its often their most important critical asset.
-To help explain this in more detail – and alleviate potential fears) we have collated the step by step guide below.
+To help explain this in more detail – and alleviate potential fears) we have collated the step by step guide for room integrity testing below.

 - The enclosure is measured, a plan made and the type and quantity of extinguishant recorded.
 The height of the highest hazard in the enclosure (risk height) is noted.

 - Where relevant, doors within the enclosure are opened and a number of false floor and ceiling tiles are removed so that the protected enclosure is tested as one space.
 A return air path is established outside the enclosure by opening doors/windows as appropriate.

 - The door fan equipment is set up in a suitable door opening.
 Personnel may continue to work within the enclosure during the test and may enter and leave, subject to access, except when pressure readings are being taken.